 She turned and left immediately after we said our goodbyes.
 As she turned, she looked back at me then quickly snapped her tailfin!

 SPLASH!
 A giant quick wall of water sprayed over me covering me from head to toe.
 I was startled and immediately yelled.

 I stood up and walked back to land where the old gypsy lady was mulling around.
 She looked at me with her warm eyes and smiled a beautiful smile.
 "Of course the rule does not apply to a person who wishes to bring their young children with them.
 I should have made that clear to your friends when they left the other day.
 I knew you had a young son who never met his grandparents.
 I know your sister is aching to see her twin grandbabies as well.
-Tell Karen's daughter Janice to bring her twins and you may come back one last time with your son when he is a bit older.
+Tell Julie's daughter to bring her child and you may come back one last time with your son when he is a bit older.
 I will grant you a second visit so you may accompany him when he is a young man.
 Young Hayden will need you there.

 I looked at her as my heart sank.
 Somehow knowing that she knew more than she even let on, I hugged the old gypsy lady and began to weep.

 "These are tears of joy I said.
 I am not sad.
 I am happy.
 You make people happy here.
 Not sad."

 I looked far into the bright shiny lagoon and watched my family of three dance into the distance and on into the setting sun over the gulf waters.
 A sense of calm and peace blanketed my body.
 I felt whole again.